pypeit/PypeIt/doc/spectrographs.rst

 that enables ``PypeIt`` to reduce the data.
 Most of these spectrographs are "supported," meaning that the reduction of the relevant data has been well-vetted by ``PypeIt`` developers.
-"Unsupported" spectrographs are in-development; however, the development timescle is undefined.
+"Unsupported" spectrographs are in-development; however, the development timescale is undefined.

 For instructions on how to add a new spectrograph see:
 :doc:`new_spectrograph`.